Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

 ### 2. Containers for Portability and Consistency
 AI agents require specific software environments (e.g., Python libraries like TensorFlow for machine learning).
 Containers ensure these environments are consistent and portable:
-- **Consistency**: Containers package an AI agent’s code, libraries, and configurations, so it runs the same way on a developer’s laptop or a cloud server.
+- **Consistency**: Containers package an AI agent's code, libraries, and configurations, so it runs the same way on a developer's laptop or a cloud server.
 - **Isolation**: Multiple AI agents can run on the same server without interfering, each in its own container.
 - **Example**: An AI agent for image recognition can be packaged in a container and deployed to a cloud for processing user-uploaded photos.